gvwilson/thirdbit/src/fiction/makers-return/index.md

 She hoped Violet was all right.

-Dockety held out the communicator. sindy tucked it back in her pocket.
+Dockety held out the communicator.
+Sindy tucked it back in her pocket.
 Her jaw set.
 People had come to her rescue.
 Now it was her turn.